tleach/tleach.github.io/_posts/2015-01-18-is-your-vacation-policy-an-org-smell.md

 There is an encouraging trend emerging amongst those driving thought leadership in the management of engineering organisations: instead of trying to drive our employees towards a specific _outcomes_ (be they accomplishing specific tasks, personal growth goals, or career paths) we're far better off trying to drive them towards _engagement_ in something that interests them.
 If we do that then the accomplishment of tasks and personal growth will follow and benefit the organisation in a far more profound way.

 Perhaps the best exploration of this idea I've seen is [Dave Zwieback's presentation on running a self-organising team](http://www.ustream.tv/recorded/54703596).
-I encourage you to watch him speak on this  topic as he is far more eloquent and knowledgeable than I, but in a nutshell:
+I encourage you to watch him speak on this  topic as he is far more eloquent and knowledgeable than me, but in a nutshell:

  - engaged people tend to work longer, harder, better than unengaged people
  - engaged people take ownership of problems rather than the simple execution of tasks